pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 Two sensitivities were conducted to explore how changes in the historical landings timeseries effect modern-day estimates of stock status.
 One sensitivity replaces the historical landings reconstructions prior to 1962 with the imputed landings that were used in the 2005 and 2013 assessments.
 A second sensitivity replaces all landings information prior to 2013 with the values that were used in the 2013 assessment.
 There was little appreciable difference to base model fits across the two sensitivities (Figure \ref{fig:land_sensitiv_spawning}; Figure \ref{fig:land_sensitiv_mngmt}).
 This is likely due to the fact that historical catches (pre-1962), and changes in catches due to state-level catch reconstruction updates, were relatively small and thus would have had minimal impact of the biomass timeseries.

 #### Sensitivity to retention and selectivity
 The 2023 assessment substantially extends the period over both length data of retained and discarded catch, mean individual weight in discards and discard rates estimates are available.
 This data may reflect the dynamics of the thornyhead of the population but also structural, technical or behavioral changes in the fishing fleets.
 Due to the uncertainty around the impact of such changes on the retention and selectivity of the fleets, we assessed the sensitivity of the model to alternative combinations of time blocks for these parameters.
 The sensitivity to time blocks in retention (inflection, asymptotic retention) was first performed and the most pertinent model (good fit to the data and parsimony) and the base model were then used to conduct the sensitivity to time blocks in selectivity (peak).
-Time blocks explored were based on a combination of breaks that are summarized in Table \ref{tab:timeblocking}.
+Time blocks explored were based on a combination of breaks related to relevant changes to management or fleet behavior.
+A summary of blocking for selectivity and retention in the REVIEW  \ref{fig:timeblocks}.

 Setting up additional time blocks for the retention parameters improved the fit of the model to the length distributions and the discard rates, hence reducing the corresponding likelihood of the model.
 However, the impact on the other components of the model likelihood were very limited.
 None of the time blocks tested substantially reduced other components of the model likelihood.
 Except a slight offset for the estimated trends in spawning output between the models with selectivity change considered in 2011 only (Figure \ref{fig:selec_sensitiv_mngmt}), all model estimates produced similar diagnostic of the population status.
 In particular, with no regard to the number or the location of time blocks used for retention or selectivity, the fraction of unfished biomass overlay (Figure \ref{fig:reten_sensitiv_mngmt}).